JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 * Includes built-in support for IPsec and features that simplify routing and network configuration
 * Allows devices to automatically configure their IP addresses without the need for DHCP
 * A router can be assigned an IPv6 address of each IPv6 type
+* Disabled on routers by default (A router can still forward and receive IPv6 traffic even if IPv6 routing is disabled, but it won't be able to route IPv6 traffic between networks)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)